CSC207-UofT/course-project-group-054/phase1/design_document.md

 ## A brief description of how your project is consistent with the SOLID design principles (if you notice a violation and aren't sure how to fix it, talk about that too!)

-S - Single Responsibility Principle: All classes in our project have a single responsibility.
-Whether it's managing the entities(use cases), displaying the command line (View), or translating the instructions from the command line (Controller) they all have one explicit purpose.
+S - Single Responsibility Principle: The classes in our project generally have a single responsibility.
+Whether it's managing the entities (use cases), displaying the command line (View), or translating the instructions from the command line (Controller) they have one explicit purpose.

+However, we plan to split up certain long classes, such as Controller.

 O - Open/Closed Principle: Entities can be modified to include more attributes, such as storing more user information, however modification of our entities is limited due to our use cases depending on different aspects of them.